 249.720 Information to be contained in every certificate of nomination.
-(1) All certificates of nomination shall state facts required by ORS 249 710 to 249 850 and also:
+(1) All certificates of nomination shall state facts required by ORS 249.710 to 249.850 and also:

-(a) The name of the candidate.

-(b) The office for which he is nominated

-(c) The party, if any, which he represents; and, if nominated by individual electors or assembly, the word "independent"

-(d) His place of residence, with street and number, if any.

-(2) In the case of electors of President and Vice President of the United States, the names of the candidates for President and Vice President they represent may be added to the party or political appellation The names of all the nominees for electors of President and Vice President may be upon the same certificate of nomination.
+- (a) The name of the candidate. - (b) The office for which he is nominated. - (c) The party, if any, which he represents; and, if nominated by individual electors or assembly, the word "independent." - (d) His place of residence, with street and number, if any. - (2) In the case of electors of President and Vice President of the United States, the names of the candidates for President and Vice President they represent may be added to the party or political appellation.
+The names of all the nominees for electors of President and Vice President may be upon the same certificate of nomination.

 249.730 Contents and signing of certificate of nomination made at a convention; notice and proof of notice of the meeting of assembly.
 (1) Every certificate of nomination made by such political party or assembly may contain the name of one candidate for each office to be filled at the election.
-It shall state such facts concerning the party or assembly as are required by ORS 249 710 for its acceptance, and as are required to be stated therein by ORS 249.720 It shall be signed by the presiding officer and secretary of the nominating convention of the party or assembly by which it purports to be made An affidavit shall be made on it by the presiding officer and secretary and subscribed and sworn to (or affirmed) by them before some person authorized to administer oaths The certificate of the oath or affirmation shall accompany the certificate of nomination The affidavit shall be to the effect that the statements in it are true and in the case of an assembly nomination, that not less than 250 bona fide electors of the state or electoral division for which the nomination is made were present at a public meeting at which the nomination was made and the nominee or nominees received the highest number of votes of the assembly for the office for which nominated three newspapers of general circulation in the state The notice shall contain the time and place the assembly will meet, the office or offices for which nominations will be considered and the names of not less than 25 bona fide electors qualified to vote in the assembly who desire that it be held
+It shall state such facts concerning the party or assembly as are required by ORS 249.710 for its acceptance, and as are required to be stated therein by ORS 249.720.
+It shall be signed by the presiding officer and secretary of the nominating convention of the party or assembly by which it purports to be made.
+An affidavit shall be made on it by the presiding officer and secretary and subscribed and sworn to (or affirmed) by them before some person authorized to administer oaths.
+The certificate of the oath or affirmation shall accompany the certificate of nomination.
+The affidavit shall be to the effect that the statements in it are true and in the case of an assembly nomination, that not less than 250 bona fide electors of the state or electoral division for which the nomination is made were present at a public meeting at which the nomination was made and the nominee or nominees received the highest number of votes of the assembly for the office for which nominated.

+(2) Not less than 10 days before the meeting of any assembly, notice shall be published at least once in not less than three newspapers of general circulation in the state.
+The notice shall contain the time and place the assembly will meet, the office or offices for which nominations will be considered and the names of not less than 25 bona fide electors qualified to vote in the assembly who desire that it be held.